 - Don’t neglect your National Insurance Contributions

-In the same way that you have to manage your own taxes, you’re also responsible for paying your National Insurance.
-Self employed NI contributions are counted towards your State Pension entitlement and you need to have at least 10 years of National Insurance Contributions on your record to receive the new State Pension.
-To qualify for the full State Pension of £168.60 a week (2019/20) you’ll need 35 years of self employed NI.
+In the same way that you have to manage your own taxes, you’re also responsible for paying your National Insurance (NI).
+Self-employed NI Contributions are counted towards your State Pension entitlement and you need to have at least 10 years of NI Contributions on your record to receive the new State Pension.
+To qualify for the full State Pension of £175.18 a week (2020/21) you’ll need 35 years of self-employed NI Contributions.

 - Set a retirement goal